akshay-p-123/math-problems/README.md

 The GUI was not the primary focus of this project, more so the functionality. __This program is not in active use, it is only to demonstrate the concept.__ The intention was to create a program that helps grade-school-age children learn basic arithmetic in a fun and competitive way.

 This program currently has no identified bugs.
-However, I plan to add additional functionality (storing account and leaderboard data using SQL, the ability to create new user accounts, back buttons, and more intuitive UX).
+However, I plan to add additional functionality (storing account and leaderboard data in a database and querying it with SQLite, the ability to create new user accounts, back buttons, and more intuitive UX).

 The code style for this project is object-oriented, possessing modules for the GUI and leaderboard.